containers/podman/docs/podman-run.1.md

 To disable automatic copying of data from the container path to the volume, use the `nocopy` flag.
 The `nocopy` flag can be set on bind mounts and named volumes.

+**--volumes-from**[=*CONTAINER*[:*OPTIONS*]]

+Mount volumes from the specified container(s).
+*OPTIONS* is a comma delimited list with the following available elements:

+* [rw|ro]
+* z

+Mounts already mounted volumes from a source container onto another container.
+You must supply the source's container-id or container-name.
+To share a volume, use the --volumes-from option when running the target container.
+You can share volumes even if the source container is not running.

+By default, podman mounts the volumes in the same mode (read-write or read-only) as it is mounted in the source container.
+Optionally, you can change this by suffixing the container-id with either the `ro` or `rw` keyword.

+Labeling systems like SELinux require that proper labels are placed on volume content mounted into a container.
+Without a label, the security system might prevent the processes running inside the container from using the content.
+By default, podman does not change the labels set by the OS.

+To change a label in the container context, you can add `z` to the volume mount.
+This suffix tells podman to relabel file objects on the shared volumes.
+The `z` option tells podman that two containers share the volume content.
+As a result, podman labels the content with a shared content label.
+Shared volume labels allow all containers to read/write content.

+If the location of the volume from the source container overlaps with data residing on a target container, then the volume hides that data on the target.

 **-w**, **--workdir**=""

 Working directory inside the container